HHousen/DocSum/README.md

                         type of file to summarize
   -m {bart,presumm}, --model {bart,presumm}
+                        machine learning model choice --bart_checkpoint PATH
+                        [BART Only] Path to optional checkpoint.
+Semsim is better model but will use more memory and is an additional 5GB download. (default: none, recommended: semsim) --bart_state_dict_key PATH
+                        [BART Only] model state_dict key to load from pickle file specified with --bart_checkpoint (default: "model")
+  --bart_fairseq        [BART Only] Use fairseq model from torch hub instead of huggingface transformers library models.
+Can not use
+                        --bart_checkpoint if this option is supplied.
-                        machine learning model choice -cf N [N ...], --chapter_heading_font N [N ...] font of chapter titles
+  -cf N [N ...], --chapter_heading_font N [N ...]
+                        font of chapter titles
   -bhf N [N ...], --body_heading_font N [N ...]